cartesi/docs/docs/tut/2/hello-app.md

 ## Packaging the application

-Cartesi's machine emulator does not accept input files or directories directly.
-To be able to pass our `hello_world.sh` file to it, we must package it inside an [ext2 filesystem](https://en.wikipedia.org/wiki/Ext2) file.
+For our `hello_world.sh` file to appear inside of the emulator's filesystem, we must first package it inside an [ext2 filesystem](https://en.wikipedia.org/wiki/Ext2) file.
 To do that, we will use the `genext2fs` utility, which is included in the Cartesi RISC-V toolchain image [that you have just downloaded](setup).

 First, we need to move our shell script into a subdirectory for the filesystem contents to be packaged into an `ext2` file.
 We will call that subdirectory `fs`, and put the `hello_world.sh` file in it: